djobbo/reaccord/docs/guide/guide/typescript.md

 ## Installation

-Reaccord has typescript support built-in, but for the optimal experience you might want to add `@types/react` to your devDependencies.
+Reaccord has typescript support built-in, but for the optimal experience you will want to add `@types/react` to your devDependencies.

 ```bash:no-line-numbers